esatefekorkmaz/K-Mod/README.md

 # SC-EMod
-Extra admin commands, extra features for Sven Co-op.
+Extra admin commands, extra features for Sven Co-op with in-game local currency.

+# Extra Features for Players
+• Respawn Where Died
+• Longjump
+• Saving and teleporting to any location